Semi-synthetic Chemical Medicines

 Cancer is often treated with chemotherapy medicines that kill cells undergoing rapid growth (which most cancer cells do).
 One example of a semi-synthetically derived anti-cancer medicine is irinotecan, which is mainly used to treat colon cancer.

-Figure 1.2 Camptotheca acuminata (source: here)
+Figure 1.2 Camptotheca acuminata (Link to the source)

 Irinotecan is produced by chemical modification of camptothecin, a molecule naturally produced by Camptotheca acuminata, called the ‘happy tree’ that is native to China.
 When researchers discovered camptothecin and tested its potential as a cancer medicine, they observed anti-tumour activity – but also found that the treatment induced unpredictable side effects.
 Consequently, camptothecin was chemically modified to develop the new medicine irinotecan, which has a more predictable side-effect profile than the naturally occurring molecule.
 The synthesis of irinotecan from camptothecin requires extensive modification of the chemical structure (Figure 3.3).